Site Developer/Drupal Mechanic

 - Rescue of hacked sites.

-Whether you need a simple blog, an informational site or a full-on community site, I can help you choose the right tools for your web presence.
+Whether you need a simple blog, an informational site, community site or a full on techncal support section, I can help you structure your content for usability.
 I can acquire a domain name, recommend a server and set it up set it up, design and build the application for you.
 I can integrate your application with existing Social Media (Facebook, Twitter, YouTube, etc.).

 Information Architecture/Content Structuring